kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 Her voice is thin.
 She speaks like she's unraveling from the inside.

-> “As of this morning, all neo-industry outposts on Mercury… all orbital research stations across the Jovian moons… all Uranian contractor training… everything has been formally collapsed.”
+> “As of this morning, all Mercurian neo-industry outposts… all orbital research stations across the Jovian moons… all Uranian contractor training… everything has been formally collapsed.”

 She glances to the side.